Waaal/BobaOS/doc/boot/Loader.md

 **Limit:** A 20 bit value containing the maximum address unit of this segment.
 Either in byte units or in 4KiB pages.
 (Flags bit 3)

-*Note: In 64 bit mode Base and Limit are ignored.
-Each entry covers the entire linear address space regardless of what they are set to*
+*Note: In long mode Base and Limit are ignored.
+Each entry covers the entire linear address space regardless of what they are set to*.
+There is one case base and limit are not ignored in long mode.
+When we set up a TSS and add a TSS entry in the GDT.
+In this case the base and Limit are importand.
+Also the System Segment Descriptor of a TSS has 128 bits (2 Table entrys).

 ---
 **Access Bytes:**